ScratchAddons/ScratchAddons/README.md

 3. Click the `Load unpacked` button on the top and select the extension folder which has the `manifest.json` file in it.

 ### Load the extension (Firefox)

 1. Type `about:debugging` into the address bar to open the debugging page by typing it into your address bar.
 2. Click `This Firefox` on the left-hand menu.
 3. Click `Load Temporary Add-on...` and select the `manifest.json` file.

+Note that Firefox extensions loaded this way are removed when the browser is closed.

 ## Contribute

-If you found a bug, or want to suggest new features, please open an [issues](https://github.com/ScratchAddons/ScratchAddons/issues/new).
+### Suggestions and bug reports

+If you found a bug in Scratch Addons or have a suggestion, [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) after checking for duplicates.
+Alternatively, you can open a [discussion](https://github.com/ScratchAddons/ScratchAddons/discussions/new/choose) or use our [Feedback page](https://scratchaddons.com/feedback/)

+If you found a security vulnerability, please don't report the bug publicly, instead follow the instructions in our [Security Policy](.github/SECURITY.md)

+### Code

 If you want to help with the code or add a new addon, fork this repository, and then create a [pull request](https://github.com/ScratchAddons/ScratchAddons/pulls).
 Also, please read our [contributing guidelines](https://github.com/ScratchAddons/ScratchAddons/blob/master/.github/CONTRIBUTING.md).

+### Translations

+Scratch Addons translations are handled by Trasfix.
+If you are interested in translating Scratch Addons, read [Joining the Localization Team](https://scratchaddons.com/docs/localization/joining-the-localization-team/)

+### Documentation

+The Scratch Addons documentation is located in the [website-v2](https://github.com/ScratchAddons/website-v2/tree/master/content/docs) repository as markdown files.
+Documentation

 ## License